Vijay-train/github-actions-test/QuickStart.md

 Todo
-1. Whitespace after code block
-5. Replace ${GITHUB_TOKEN} with your PAT that was generated in Step 1, add link to step1

 6. Add a high level diagram like prerew->configure->execute, something like that. it looks too bland
-8. How to make the sub more prominent - shoould we use Note or *** or something else
+x) check in dark and light theme

 ## Introduction